 In 2010 and 2009, the Company accounted for its pension obligations to the GBD Pension Plan under the accounting guidance established for multiemployer pension plans, and recognized as net pension cost the required contribution for each period and recognized as a liability any reimbursement obligation due and unpaid.
 In 2010 and 2011, reimbursements to Belo were offset with amounts due from Belo related to the Company's share of a net operating loss carryback being held by Belo for future pension contributions, as discussed in Note 11 - Income Taxes.
 During January 2011, the Company contributed \$8,733 to the GBD Pension Plan to settle required contributions associated with the Transfer Agreement, of which \$3,410 of this payment was offset with amounts due from Belo.
-This contributions of \$8,572 in 2010 were recorded to salaries, wages and employee benefits and were offset with amounts due from Belo.
+This contribution was recorded as a component of the loss on the withdrawal from the GBD Pension Plan.
+Contributions of \$8,572 in 2010 were recorded to salaries, wages and employee benefits and were offset with amounts due from Belo.
 No contributions were required in 2009.
 As a result of the Transfer Agreement and the final settlement between the GBD Pension Plan and the A. H. Belo Pension Plans, the Company is no longer considered a participant to the GBD Pension Plan.